 Many job titles are too long.

-- Try to use 1 to 3 words (source: Appcast Recruitment Media Report
+- Try to use 1 to 3 words (source: Appcast Recruitment Media Report in partnership with Glassdoor).

 - Keep it to under 50 characters (Google typically displays the first 50-60 characters of a title tag